Electric car cost - everything you need to know

 When it comes to electric car charging, one thing to consider is where you'll plug in your car.
 Using a public charge point might be more costly, especially if it's for fast charging.
 For example, Ionity ultra-rapid EV charging costs 63.29p per kWh, which is more than four times as much as home charging.
 The good news is, they haven't increased their prices despite the rising electricity costs.

 Even better news?
-With EV specific tariffs like Intelligent Octopus you can get smart charging every night at a super low rate when it's cheapest and greenest, saving you as much as 85% on fuel costs compared with petrol cars.
+With EV specific tariffs like Intelligent Octopus you can get smart charging every night at a super low rate when it's cheapest and greenest, saving you up to 80% on fuel costs compared with petrol cars.

 How much do servicing and maintenance cost for EVs?